by John Salt

 RC model gas engines are constructed with aluminum and even magnesium to save as much weight as possible.
 The pistons will be made of aluminum and many run inside a cylinder that is treated with nikasil.

 This might not be a big deal to some people, but if you live in an area with noise regulations, could be a factor.
-Gas model engines are easier to tune than nitro engines and are more reliable - very reassuring when flying an expensive large RC helicopter, this fact alone makes a RC gas engine a wise choice.
+Gas model engines are usually easier to tune than nitro engines and tend to be more reliable.
+Very reassuring when flying an expensive large RC helicopter.

 If reduced noise and increased reliability are not reasons enough to understand the benefits of running gas, then operating costs surely are.

-Hey, what if you live in the middle of nowhere and because nitro fuel is considered a dangerous good it can’t be shipped.
+What if you live in the middle of nowhere and because nitro fuel is considered a dangerous good it can’t be shipped?
 You now have to make a long trip into the city when you are down to your last jug of nitro fuel.
 Don’t laugh – I just described my own predicament and many others who live in rural areas.

 No worries if you have a gas powered RC helicopter, a trip to the local gas station with the good old jerry can and a few bucks later you are in good shape for many more flights.

-We already know that model gas engines don’t have the same power to weight ratio as their little nitro brothers (they are getting closer each year), but there are a couple of other potential problems associated with model gas engines.
+We already know that model gas engines don’t have the same power to weight ratio as their little nitro brothers.
+Hard 3D flying is simply not possible.
+Normal, sport, or light 3D is very possible.

 Spark plugs and high voltage ignition systems create a lot of “electrical noise” also called radio noise.
 In fact, the first experiments with radio transmission way back when used large spark generators to create radio waves that could be received over distances.
 You can also hear this noise on an AM radio when there is an electrical storm near by.
 Radio noise and radio control generally don’t get along as you can imagine.